qiauil/GIFt/README.md

 Form the previous example, we can know that:
-* `enable_finetuning` function iterates over all layers from top to bottom, from outside to inside.
+* `enable_fine_tuning` function iterates over all layers from top to bottom, from outside to inside.
 * `module` parameter is a `nn.Module` representing the parent module of current layer.
 * `layer_name` parameter is a `str` representing the name of current layer.
 * `global_name` parameter is a `str` representing the global name of current layer, i.e., it contains all the name of parent layers.